 11. Visibility to Project Health

 The project manager gives visibility to project progress and status.
-Because she is responsible for the success of the project, the PM brings all the information together and give visibility to project health.
+Because she’s responsible for the success of the project, the PM brings all the information together and provides visibility to project health.

-12. You can take on more complex projects
+12. Organizations can take on more complex projects

 More complex projects have a higher need for overall guidance and management.
 Having a project manager allows for the successful execution of more complex projects with many interdependencies and more risk.